Small 6 Inch Funfetti Cake

 And when I do have a story to tell, it’s 0 percent related to the recipe.
 Then I struggle trying to connect the two:

-“This weekend I went to Kennywood for season pass holder day.
+“Last weekend I went to Kennywood for opening weekend.
 It was so cold, I couldn’t feel my fingers so I Ieft.
-Enjoy this cake recipe!”
+Enjoy this 6 inch funfetti cake recipe!”

-I get maybe I’m compromising on personality, but it’s so much easier for me to write a 1,000 word essay on how to make frosting than to tell you about my day.
+Maybe I’m compromising on personality, but it’s so much easier for me to write a 1,000 word essay on how to make strawberry buttercream frosting than to tell you about my day.

 I don’t want to be on camera.
 I try to push myself to do on-camera Instagram stories so you can see my face, but it’s definitely out of my comfort zone.